How does it feel to be a BBC successful tenderer?

 - A system that takes data from sensors fitted to the stump of an amputee and uses it to build a digital 3D model of that stump.
 This, in turn, is used to create a 3D model of the prosthetic that will fit the stump.
 Using advanced algorithms, the model can show where the main pressure points will be as the patient walks.
 This information is then used to adjust the model until the pressure is evenly spread out, and then the final model to be 3D printed as the actual prosthetic.
 This case study was chosen because working on this project confirms that we can efficiently work in a consortium, including the public sector (NHS) education industry (Universities) and take part in creating innovative solutions.

 - Examples of data analysis cleansing, combining and manipulating large datasets.
 This experience included building machine learning-ready datasets, business insights into patient behaviour and data quality testing.
 This was chosen because it proves we are not afraid to work with Big Data or Machine Learning.

 Which type of projects are you going to look for now that you are on this platform?

 Any project that is in line with our experience, which is primarily in the area of bespoke software development.

 What are your most vital points which assure HeadChannel will be awarded for any chosen tenders you apply for?

 We have over 15 years of experience in IT bespoke software development.
 We have a specialised and dedicated team.
 And we possess project delivery skills, as well as transparency and a partnership approach.

 And what about References from HeadChannel Clients?
 The BBC may ask for references from previous customers.
 Is there somewhere that we can find them listed?

-If you wish to know more about the transparency and project visibility at HeadChannel, see our Gaining trust by ensuring your project is visible and transparent article.
+If you wish to know more about transparency and project visibility at HeadChannel, see our Gaining Trust by ensuring your project is visible and transparent.